hvb210/sports-analytics-portfolio/acc-basketball/README.md

 - Are there any trends or patterns in scoring across the season?
 - What patterns emerge from tracking timeouts as a result of a run?
 - What are the different coaching strategies for pulling players due to foul trouble?
+- What trends exist in UNC vs Duke games?

 ## Tools Used